19 Research Backed Health Benefits of Ginger (Number 9 Is Awesome)

 18. Protects the body from brain toxicity

-One scientific study in Saudi Arabia has presented data indicating that ginger has a neuroprotective role against MSG-induced toxicity (33).
+One scientific study in Saudi Arabia that shows data indicating that ginger has a neuroprotective role against MSG-induced toxicity (33).

 The results of this study showed that ginger root extracts have an antagonistic action on MSG, counteracting its negative effect on the monoamines in the brain, which are believed to be crucial in arousal, emotion and cognition (34).